 What’s great about square diamond shapes

-Square diamond shapes are perfect for the woman with long, slender fingers who wants them to look shorter.
+Square diamond shapes in engagement rings are perfect for the woman with long, slender fingers who wants them to look shorter.
 They are also a statement of individuality for a bride who would appreciate a contemporary alternative to the classic round brilliant cut.
 Want a square shaped diamond in your engagement ring?
 In addition to the square versions of the cushion cut, emerald cut and radiant cut diamonds described above, consider the princess cut or Asscher cut.

 Created in 1981, the princess cut diamond has a modified brilliant facet arrangement that gives it electrifying sparkle and scintillation.
 For a very different, but surprisingly modern look, the Asscher cut – first introduced in 1902 but since modified for greater brilliance – is similar to a square emerald cut but with larger step facets, a higher crown and a smaller table.
 Unlike the pointed corners of the princess cut, the corners of an Asscher cut are cropped, giving it the appearance of an octagon.